- Company

 Before joining Sudolabs as a Product designer, you worked as a Community/Event manager.
 Why such a career change?

-At the end of summer 2021, I moved to Brussel from Bratislava.
-I knew that with the “big move” I will have to find a new job as well.
-And since I was able to take some time off, it was the perfect opportunity to reflect and decide on what I want to do next.
+At the end of summer 2021, I moved to Brussels from Bratislava.
+I knew that with the “big move,” I would have to find a new job as well.
+And since I was able to take some time off, it was the perfect opportunity to reflect and decide on what I wanted to do next.
 I loved being a Community manager, but after some deliberation, I realized I wanted to pursue a more substantial career where I wouldn't have to be tied to a specific place.

 Tell us more about the journey.